Mufado/BooksApp/README.md

 ```
 >[!WARNING]
 > In case you have problems with the Web project, you may need to manually install the project dependencies.
-> To do that, open a CLI of your choice, track it to the `/booksapp.web` directory inside the project and run the command: `npm install`.
+> To do that, open a CLI of your choice, track it to the `/booksapp.web` directory inside the project and run the command: `npm install` (if you're using NPM).
-> After that, you should be able to execute `run.cmd` normally, or `dotnet run --project "booksapp.web/booksapp.web.esproj"` if you want to execute the Web project only.
+> After that, you should be able to execute `run.cmd` normally, or `dotnet run --project "booksapp.web/booksapp.web.esproj"` if you want to execute the Web project only (data won't be displayed if you don't run the Web API).

 ### Applications settings

 To ensure the applications are integrated correctly between them and the database, you can check the `appsettings.json` files.
-There are two settings, [one](BooksApp.WorkerService/appsettings.json) for the Worker Service and [other](BooksApp.WorkerService/appsettings.json) for the Web API:
+There are two setting files, [one](BooksApp.WorkerService/appsettings.json) for the Worker Service and [other](BooksApp.WorkerService/appsettings.json) for the Web API:
 ```json
 // Web API
 {